- About Us

 Children placed through Children's Home are cared for in foster homes until the adoption paperwork is completed and the children are ready to travel.
-The foster care system is run by the respective Korean child welfare agencies and is usually one-on-one foster care.
-In some rare cases, there may be more than one child in a foster home.
-The foster parents are full-time foster care providers and receive training, support and medical input from the child welfare agency.
-In turn, these foster parents provide care, love and protection in a family environment.
-There is usually a close-knit relationship between child and foster mother, and rarely are they ever apart.
+The foster care system is run by the respective Korean child welfare agencies and is usually one-on-one foster care (maximum of two children).
+In some cases, there may be more than one child in a foster home.
+The foster mothers are full-time foster care providers and receive training, support, and medical input from the Korean child welfare agency.
+In turn, these foster mothers provide care, love and protection in a family environment.
+Foster fathers and adult children are often also active in the care of the children.

 If you are interested in adopting from Korea, you first need to complete the adoption home study process, through a Hague accredited agency and apply for approval of an I-600A application through USCIS.
-Children's Home staff will assist you with completing your acceptance dossier and applying for approval of an I-600 application through USCIS.
+If you live in Western WI, MN, MD or VA, Children's Home staff can complete your adoption home study.
+If you live in a different state, our agency can give you a list of potential adoption home study providers.
+After the completion of your adoption home study and the acceptance of a child, we will assist you with completing your acceptance dossier and applying for approval of an I-600 application through USCIS after you accept the referral of a child..